Electron dynamics induced by quantum cat-state light

 Figure~\ref{fig:cat}(a) shows the dynamics of non-zero components in the two-body density matrix $\hat{\rho}_2(t)$ for two electrons.
 With $|{\uparrow}\rangle$ and $|{\downarrow}\rangle$ being eigenstates of each electron’s $\hat{S}^z_j$, the absolute value of the corner component $|{\uparrow\uparrow}\rangle \langle{\downarrow\downarrow}|$ in $\hat{\rho}_2(t)$ is plotted in blue, while the component of $|{\uparrow\downarrow}\rangle \langle{\uparrow\downarrow}|$ corresponding to the single-electron excitation is plotted in red.
 The dashed curves are the results from the full-system simulation, while the solid curves are those from the effective theory.
 There is a good agreement between them, indicating that the external-field approximation and our effective theory work well.

 Let us consider the physical interpretation of these results.
-The expectation value of the electric polarization $\hat{S}_{1,2}^+$ is zero because of the inversion symmetry of the photon state, whereas the expectation value of $\hat{S}_1^+ \hat{S}_2^+ = |{\uparrow\uparrow}\rangle \langle{\downarrow\downarrow}|$, which corresponds to biexciton polarization, is finite.
+The expectation value of the electric polarization $\hat{S}_{1,2}^+$ is zero because the electric field and vector potential vanish in the even cat state~\eqref{eq:cat state}.
+In contrast, the expectation value of $\hat{S}_1^+ \hat{S}_2^+ = |{\uparrow\uparrow}\rangle \langle{\downarrow\downarrow}|$, which corresponds to biexciton polarization, is finite.
 This indicates the generation of a coherent biexciton.
 The small oscillation observed in every curve is due to the contributions of the counter-rotating terms.
 The effect of quantum interference appears rather in the single-electron excitation, exemplified by the component of $|{\uparrow\downarrow}\rangle \langle{\uparrow\downarrow}|$.
 According to Eq.~\eqref{eq:cat state:P}, the electron dynamics driven by the cat-state light is decomposed into four contributions: the first two correspond to classical field driving, while the third and fourth are driven by the interference terms.
 These two contributions are plotted in Fig.~\ref{fig:cat}(a) as the yellow and green curves, respectively (with their sum matching the red curve).
 Notably, while the diagonal components of the density matrix are always positive due to the probability interpretation, the interferential non-Hermitian driving results in a negative contribution (the green curve) to the single-electron excitation, thereby suppressing the total single-electron excitation.